10 years ago, I decided that I was going to learn how to play the drums.

 Let’s explore this concept further by jumping straight into our first song!

-2. Learning how to play your first song
+2. Learning how to play your first beat or song

 One song that very clearly marks the tempo of the music with a drum played on every beat is ‘Do I Wanna Know’ by the Arctic Monkeys.